aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 ## Add a Watermark to a Document

 In Microsoft Word, a watermark can easily be inserted in a document using the Insert Watermark command.
 Aspose.Words provides the [watermark](https://reference.aspose.com/words/java/com.aspose.words/watermark/) class to add or remove watermark in documents.
-Aspose.Words provides [WatermarkType ](https://reference.aspose.com/words/java/com.aspose.words/watermarktype/)enumeration defining three possible types of watermarks (Text, Image, and None) to work with.
+Aspose.Words provides the [WatermarkType ](https://reference.aspose.com/words/java/com.aspose.words/watermarktype/)enumeration defining three possible types of watermarks (Text, Image, and None) to work with.

 ### Add Text Watermark

-The following code example demonstrates how to insert a text watermark in a document by defining [TextWatermarkOptions](https://reference.aspose.com/words/java/com.aspose.words/textwatermarkoptions/) using the SetText method:
+The following code example demonstrates how to insert a text watermark in a document by defining [TextWatermarkOptions](https://reference.aspose.com/words/java/com.aspose.words/textwatermarkoptions/) using the [SetText](https://reference.aspose.com/words/java/com.aspose.words/watermark/#setText-java.lang.String) method:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithWatermark-AddTextWatermarkWithSpecificOptions.java" >}}

 ### Add Image Watermark

-The following code example demonstrates how to insert an image watermark in a document by defining [ImageWatermarkOptions](https://reference.aspose.com/words/java/com.aspose.words/imagewatermarkoptions/) using the SetImage method:
+The following code example demonstrates how to insert an image watermark in a document by defining [ImageWatermarkOptions](https://reference.aspose.com/words/java/com.aspose.words/imagewatermarkoptions/) using the [SetImage](https://reference.aspose.com/words/java/com.aspose.words/watermark/#setImage-java.awt.image.BufferedImage) method:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithWatermark-AddImageWatermarkWithSpecificOptions.java" >}}